manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 ```
 Primary of view v:

+Wait for either:
+    1. n-f <"start view", v, chain> are the same and tip(chain).view = v-1; or
-On at least n-f valid <"start view", v, *> and waiting Delta time
+    2. n-f valid <"start view", v, *> and waiting Delta time

 If n-f <"start view", v, chain> are the same and tip(chain).view = v-1
     chain.updateLockCert(tip(chain))
     If a new commit-cert created
         chain.updateCommitCert()
     chain.addTip(cmd, v)
     my-chain := chain

 Otherwise
     Let h-chain be the valid chain
         with the lock-cert of highest view in <"start view", v, *> messages
     h-chain.addTip(cmd, v)
     my-chain := h-chain

 Send <"propose", v, my-chain> to all
 ```

 When a party sees a proposal chain from the view $v$ primary it checks: